gill@hindmarsh-family-tree.co.uk

 Mary Jane Dixon 12

-Mary Ann Hindmarsh - At the time of the 1871 Census, Rev James Balshaw is a lodger at 2 Doddington St, Whitchurch, Shropshire, and subsequently Mary Ann and James marry in Whitchurch in 1873.
-They spend 9 years in Australia from 1884 to 1894 with their son Frank Balshaw born 1880.
+Mary Ann Hindmarsh - At the time of the 1871 Census, Rev James Balshaw was a lodger at 2 Doddington St, Whitchurch, Shropshire, and subsequently Mary Ann and James married in Whitchurch in 1873.
+They spent 9 years in Australia from 1884 to 1894 with their son Frank Balshaw, born in 1880.

-Jane Hindmarsh in 1881 is working as a schoolmistress in Ulverston, Lancashire.
-She remains unmarried and by 1901 is living in Scotland Road with her sister.
+Jane Hindmarsh in 1881 was working as a schoolmistress in Ulverston, Lancashire.
+She remained unmarried and by 1901 was living in Scotland Road with her sister.

-Margaret Elenor Hindmarsh remains unmarried and is living with her parents in 1881 Census and by the 1891 Census is living at 379 Scotland Road with her widowed mother as a Hosier/Haberdasher.
-In 1901 she is recorded as being at Cerne Abbots with her sister Mary Ann and James Balshaw however by 1911 she is back in Bootle, Liverpool living with some of her sisters.
+Margaret Elenor Hindmarsh remained unmarried and was living with her parents in 1881 Census and by the 1891 Census was living at 379 Scotland Road with her widowed mother as a Hosier/Haberdasher.
+In 1901, she is recorded as being at Cerne Abbots with her sister Mary Ann and James Balshaw; however, by 1911, she is back in Bootle, Liverpool, living with some of her sisters.

-Isabella Hindmarsh also remains unmarried and is also living with her parents in the 1881 Census.
+Isabella Hindmarsh also remains unmarried and is living with her parents in the 1881 Census.

 Hindmarsh Haberdashers, 379 Scotland Road